melkamu372/StegHub-DevOps-Cloud-Engineering/LEMP-STACK/web-stack-implementation-LEMP-stack-in-aws-102-107.md

 ```
 ![image](https://github.com/melkamu372/StegHub-DevOps-Cloud-Engineering/assets/47281626/3849aa58-217a-421e-a8ce-1499988f0409)

-**Ourr Server is running we can access it locally on the Ubuntu shell**
+**Our Server is running we can access it locally on the Ubuntu shell either using DNS Name or Ip Address**

 ```
 curl http://localhost:80